 Diseased individuals were not included in our cohort in order to carefully study radiomic descriptor robustness in as controlled a fashion as possible within healthy brain tissue regions.
-We evaluated a single tissue type (WM) in our experiments as this typically comprises a large contiguous region on a brain MRI section and was easily identifiable.
-The repeatability and robustness of radiomic features identified in our study thus need to be confirmed for other tissue regions (grey matter, cerebrospinal fluid), for other acquisition sequences (eg, T1weighted, diffusion-weighted), as well as in diseased individuals in the future.
-In addition, in this study, we opted to evaluate the robustness of radiomic descriptors based on defining ranges for the CCC measure alone, as has been commonly reported in the literature.
-Our study was also limited to a subset of possible variations in the T2-weighted brain MR imaging acquisition, this subset being based on the range of values found in brain MRI scans in TCIA.8 Other common variations in the MR acquisition such as the number of averages, sampling bandwidth, or motion could be studied in future work.
-While only a single reader's manual annotations were used in this study, these were compared against an automated annotation approach (in terms of overlap and descriptor repeatability).
+We evaluated a single tissue type (white matter) in our experiments as this typically comprises a large contiguous region on a brain MRI section and was easily identifiable.
+The repeatability and robustness of radiomic features identified in our study thus need to be confirmed for other tissue regions (grey matter, cerebrospinal fluid), for other acquisition sequences(39) (e.g. T1-weighted, diffusion-weighted), as well as in diseased individuals in the future.
+In addition, in this study, we opted to evaluate the robustness of radiomic descriptors based on defining ranges for the CCC measure alone, as has been commonly reported in the literature(30, 40).
+Our study was also limited to a subset of possible variations in the T_2 -weighted brain MR imaging acquisition, this subset being based on the range of values found in brain MRI scans in TCIA(8).
+Other common variations in the MR acquisition such as the number of averages, sampling bandwidth, or motion could be studied in future work.
+While only a single reader's manual annotations were used in this study, these were compared against an automated annotation approach (in terms of overlap as well as descriptor repeatability).
 An expansion on this study may include additional readers to more fully assess the impact of interobserver variation in this context.
 This study also used DICOMs for analysis and not images directly reconstructed from the raw data.
 As different vendors use different algorithms and filters to generate DICOM images from k-space data, this may be an additional source of variation that requires a more detailed interrogation in the future.
-Additional factors that could be explored include the software package used, additional feature families, parameters such as bin size or neighborhood window, as well as comparing voxel- and region-wise descriptors.
-Finally, the sequence of postprocessing operations used in our experiments was determined based on the literature.
-These could be further permuted to identify a postprocessing sequence to optimally account for imaging differences due to variations in acquisition parameters, potentially further improving the robustness of radiomic descriptors.
+Additional factors which could be explored include the software package used, additional feature families, parameters such as bin size or neighborhood window, as well as comparing voxel- and region-wise descriptors.
+Finally, the sequence of post-processing operations used in our experiments was determined based on the literature(13, 21, 22).
+These could be further permuted to identify a post-processing sequence to optimally account for imaging differences due to variations in acquisition parameters, potentially further improving the robustness of radiomic descriptors.